Rimadyl/FinalProject/README.md

 CSCI 112 Palomar Final Project

 Final project for CSCI 112 is blackjack!
 This readme is here for documentation of who is planning on doing what to complete the collaborative project.
 Throughout the project the //TODO will be removed as branches get pushed to the master.

- FIRST
-		  Implement a dealer handout of 2 cards each for dealerHand & plyHand at beginning of game Have the player be able to select "hit" or "stay" Roll for the computer to either select "hit" or "stay" [Can be more a complex RNG algorithim, if desired]

  SECOND